-- 1. Disclosures should include a statement of the fund's policy on which costs are borne from the fund and:
+1. Disclosures should include a statement of the fund's policy on which costs are borne by the fund and whether they are paid from capital or income.

-- Paid from capital

-- Paid from income

 2.4 Unit pricing and dealing (subscriptions and redemptions) [last updated: March 2021]